Catholic Church and Nazi Germany: Church's historical background

-Although Catholicism in Germany dates back to the missionary work of Columbanus and Saint Boniface in the 6th–8th centuries, Catholics were a minority by the 20th century.
-The Reformation, begun by Martin Luther in 1517, divided German Christians between Protestantism and Catholicism.
-Southern and western Germany remained mostly Catholic, and the north and east became mainly Protestant.
+Although the history of Catholicism in Germany dates back to the missionary work of Columbanus and Saint Boniface in the 6th to 8th centuries, Catholics were a minority by the 20th century.
+The Reformation, initiated by Martin Luther in 1517, divided German Christians between Protestantism and Catholicism.
+The populations of southern and western Germany largely remained Catholic, while those in the north and the east became predominantly Protestant.

-Otto von Bismarck's 1871–1878 Kulturkampf tried to impose Protestant nationalism on the new German Empire, fusing anti-clericalism and suspicion of Catholics (whose loyalty presumably lay with Austria and France).
-The Centre Party, formed in 1870 to represent the religious interests of Catholics and Protestants, was transformed by the Kulturkampf into the "political voice of Catholics".
-The Kulturkampf had largely failed by the late 1870s, and many of its edicts were repealed.
+Otto von Bismarck's Kulturkampf of 1871 to 1878 sought to assert state control and promote a Protestant-oriented nationalism in the new German Empire, combining anticlerical policies with suspicion of Catholics, whose loyalties were sometimes perceived as aligned with Austria and France.
+The Centre Party, founded in 1870 to represent Christian interests, became, in practice, the principal "political voice of Catholics" during this period.
+By the late 1870s the Kulturkampf had largely failed and many of its edicts were repealed.

-The church enjoyed some privilege in Bavaria, the Rhineland, Westphalia and portions of the south-west, but Catholics experienced some discrimination in the Protestant north.
-The church had six archbishops, 19 bishops and 20,000 priests during the 1930s, when Catholics made up about one-third of the population.
-The 1918–19 revolution and the 1919 Weimar Constitution reformed the relationship between church and state; Germany's churches received government subsidies based on church-census data; dependent on state support, they were vulnerable to government influence.
+The Catholic Church retained particular strength and certain privileges in regions such as Bavaria, the Rhineland, Westphalia, and parts of the southwest, while Catholics in the predominantly Protestant north sometimes faced social and political discrimination.
+In the 1930s the Church in Germany comprised six archbishops, nineteen bishops, and about 20,000 priests, at a time when Catholics made up roughly one third of the population.
+The revolution of 1918–19 and the Weimar Constitution of 1939 refined church-state relations; Germany's churches received state subsidies based on church census data, which made them financially dependent on the state, and therefore vulnerable to government influence.